 The big picture for the telecoms industry in 2014 sees mobile technology and smart phones leading the way.
 By the end of 2014 it is expected there will be more mobile subscriptions than the global population.
 The telecoms sector is also the largest industry in terms of employment in the world.
 This report is a valuable resource for key global statistics and trends for the important telecommunications industry.

-Consumers are still enamoured by mobile technology - and smart phones and improved infrastructure have only fuelled the continuing uptake of mobility around the world.
-The number of Internet users continues to increase as the penetration of both fixed and mobile broadband becomes more accessible around the globe.
+The ongoing improvements in infrastructure have driven the continuing uptake of mobility and broadband around the world and in 2014 mobile broadband has in fact become the fastest growth area for the overall telecoms sector.
+This in turn sees the number of Internet users continues to increase as the penetration of both fixed and mobile broadband becomes more accessible around the globe.

-The reality nowadays is that the benefits of telecommunications are on top of the network and apply to social and economic benefits, healthcare, education, digital economy, businesses, new job creation, the green economy.
-All of these are potential opportunities and benefits that can be created on top of a robust telecommunications infrastructure.
+The reality nowadays however is that many of the benefits and opportunities for telecommunications are on top of the network and apply to social and economic benefits, healthcare, education, digital economy, businesses, new job creation and the green economy.
+All of these are potential opportunities and benefits that can be created on top of a robust global telecommunications infrastructure.

 This report provides a summary of recent key worldwide telecoms statistics and trends for the overall telecoms industry as well as mobile, mobile broadband, Internet and broadband sectors.
 It also includes a ranking of the top telcos.
 Please note: The focus of this report is on global statistics, with the most recent statistics included - where available.
 Please refer to separate reports for regional and country specific statistics.